hpcloud/HPCloud-PHP/README.md

 #### CDN

-With CDN service enabled, objects in Object Storage can be pushed onto the HP Cloud edge server network.
+With CDN service enabled (available in the public cloud), objects in Object Storage can be pushed onto the HP Helion Public Cloud edge server network.

 With this library, manage CDN integration for object storage containers, and manage individual objects.
 The library allows you to fetch cached